MicrosoftDocs/visualstudio-docs/docs/msbuild/standard-and-custom-toolset-configurations.md

  If any properties are defined in both the base Toolset and the selected sub-toolset, the property definitions in the sub-toolset are used.
 For example, the MSBuild 4.0 Toolset defines `SDK40ToolsPath` to point to the 7.0A SDK, but the MSBuild 4.0\11.0 Toolset defines the same property to point to the 8.0A SDK.
 If `VisualStudioVersion` is unset, `SDK40ToolsPath` would point to 7.0A, but if `VisualStudioVersion` is set to 11.0, the property would instead point to 8.0A.

  The `VisualStudioVersion` build property indicates whether a sub-toolset becomes active.
-For example, a `VisualStudioVersion` value of "12.0" specifies the MSBuild 12.0 Sub-Toolset.
+For example, a `VisualStudioVersion` value of "12.0" specifies the MSBuild 12.0 sub-toolset.
 For more information, see the Sub-toolsets section of [Toolset (ToolsVersion)](../msbuild/msbuild-toolset-toolsversion.md).

 > [!NOTE]
 >  We recommend that you avoid changing these settings.
 Nevertheless, you can add your own settings and define computer-wide custom Toolset definitions, as the next section describes.